 Talent performing the toe-pinch test and observing no response.
 TXT: Anesthesia: Isoflurane inhalation : 1.5 - 2 %

+Talent monitoring vital signs

-Talent monitoring vital signs and platform temperature.
+Talent monitoring platform temperature.

 Next, shave the lower right quadrant of the back using an electric shaver from the right hindlimb to the midline, staying lateral to the spine [1].
 Apply a thin layer of body hair remover cream [2].
 After a minute, wipe off the cream thoroughly with damp gauze [3].
 Then apply a generous and even layer of ultrasound gel to the shaved region [4].